Hi! I'm Jessica!

-A Los Angeles-based writer, dramaturg, director, performer, archivist, and comedian.
+A Reno-based writer, dramaturg, director, performer, archivist, and comedian.

 ...that's a very long way of saying that I live to tell stories, and I'd love to collaborate with you!

 Driven by a profound love for art, media, and pop culture, Jessica has accumulated a vast skillset by way of her insatiable curiosity.
 Her passion for entertainment developed early from her childhood as violinist, actress, and singer.
 In high school and college, she discovered her knack for directing short films and one-act plays, several of which garnered her regional awards.